burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * People who want to refresh or go deep into several classical language constructions of C++
 * People who want to obtain a pretty in-depth overview of new features from C++11/14/17/20/23
-* Elements of this note can be useful for people who need to support (legacy) C++03 or C99 code base
+* Elements of this note can be helpful for people who need to support (legacy) C++03 or C99 code base

 Finally, we welcome anybody who wants to make this note cleaner.
-We appreciate the style of *Language Lawyer* and *Practical Applicability*, but we don't want to have any of the extremes of both types, because neither of them in extreme limits help create new algorithms and new software.
+We appreciate the style of *Language Lawyer* and *Practical Applicability*.
+Still, we don't want to have any of the extremes of both types, because neither of them in extreme limits helps create new algorithms and new software.

 # Prepare Environment

 To reproduce code snippets you need to have a C++ IDE ( e.g. [Visual Studio](https://visualstudio.microsoft.com/), [QtCreator](https://www.qt.io/product/development-tools), [Xcode](https://developer.apple.com/xcode/), [CLion](https://www.jetbrains.com/clion/) ) or command line environment in which you will launch compiler and linker to compile and link code snippets.
 Currently, there are plenty of versions of the C++ programming language, and you will need to provide compiler information about the version of the language standard that you're going to use.

 It can be accomplished by providing the compiler with special flags for the compiler program.
-If you are using an Integrated Development Environment (IDE), it can be done with extra help from its Graphical User Interface (GUI), or you should find a way to adjust compiler flags in it manually in IDE dependent way:
+If you are using an Integrated Development Environment (IDE), it can be done with extra help from its Graphical User Interface (GUI), or you should find a way to adjust compiler flags in it manually in IDE-dependent way:

 * **Visual Studio/MSVC.** Specify `/std:c++20` or `/std:c++latest` for
 [MSVC](https://learn.microsoft.com/en-us/cpp/build/reference/std-specify-language-standard-version?view=msvc-170) compiler.